Optical properties of an anisotropic hot QCD medium: Abstract

 \section{Abstract}

 The present investigation involves explorations on the chromo-dielectric properties of the hot QCD medium produced in relativistic heavy-ion collisions in terms of refractive index.
-The anisotropic aspect of the hot QCD medium are incorporated by introducing the anisotropy in a particular direction.
-The isotropic/equilibrium modeling is done within an effective quasi-particle model of hot QCD medium.
-The possibilities of negative refraction in the medium is also explored in terms of the Depine-Lakhtakia index in the isotropic case and defining refractive indices in appropriate directions in the anisotropic case.
-Interestingly, both anisotropy and medium effects play significant roles in deciding the optical properties of the hot QCD/Quark-Gluon-Plasma (QGP) medium. \\ \\ {\bf Keywords}: Quark-Gluon-Plasma; refractive index; effective fugacity; gluon self-energy; negative refraction; anisotropic QGP \\ \\ {\bf PACS}: 12.38.Mh, 13.40.-f, 05.20.Dd, 25.75.-q
+The isotropic/equilibrium modelling is done within an effective quasi-particle model of hot QCD medium.
+The possibilities of negative refraction in the medium are also explored in terms of the Depine-Lakhtakia index.
+The anisotropic aspects of the hot QCD medium are incorporated by introducing the anisotropy in a particular direction.
+That makes the medium quite similar to uniaxial crystals, and hence we observe phenomenon of birefringence ( two distinct refractive indices in the anisotropic case).
+Interestingly, both anisotropy and medium effects play significant roles in deciding the optical properties of the hot QCD/Quark-Gluon-Plasma (QGP) medium. \\ \\ {\bf Keywords}: Quark-Gluon-Plasma, refractive index, effective fugacity, gluon selfenergy, negative refraction, anisotropic QGP, birefringence.